anekleiven/genie_oncokb_processing_scripts/README.md

     <img src="images/flowchart.png" alt="Dataflow" width="600">
   </p>
   <figcaption align="center">
     <b>Figure 1:</b> Systematic pipeline for annotating GENIE somatic variant data with OncoKB oncogenicity status.
-The figure was designed by the author and rendered using the Claude (Anthrophic) language model.
+The figure was designed by the author and rendered using the Claude (Antrophic) language model.
   </figcaption>
 </figure>